MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-outlook.md

 ms.localizationpriority: medium
 ms.collection: Tier3
 recommendations: false
-description: "Shows preferences that IT Pros can set for Outlook for Mac and Outlook 2021 for Mac" ms.date: 09/28/2023
+description: "Shows preferences that IT Pros can set for Outlook for Mac and Outlook 2021 for Mac." ms.date: 09/28/2023
 ---